poudel-bibek/AI-Assignments/README.md

-## Artificial Intelligence Assignments
+## Artificial Intelligence Assignments (Supporting Repository)

-(Supporting repository: The content is part of two active classes at UTK and is not publicly available)
+The content is part of two active classes at UTK and is not publicly available.

 ------------------
 Setup: